christopherfickess/.dotfiles/README.md

 - [Mattermost-operator](https://github.com/mattermost/mattermost-operator)
 - [Mattermost-IaC](https://github.com/mattermost/delivery-iac)

-Then open a new terminal
+Then open a new admin terminal and run the `windows_first_time_setup` function.
+This will install all relavent tools and WSL config with Fedora and all SRE Libs needed.
+Additionally, this will sync the Bash configuration between windows and WSL Linux subsystems.